wlee88/cheesus/README.md

 - API available at http://localhost:3000
 - Frontend available at http://localhost:4200

-## 📁 Project Structure
-## 📦 Packages
-- [@cheesus/api](packages/api/README.md) - Built using the NestJS framework.
-Contracts/validation read from `@cheesus/contracts`.
-- [@cheesus/frontend](packages/frontend/README.md) - Built in angular.
-Uses [ts-rest/core](https://ts-rest.com/)  client package library to communicate with the API - with DTO/Validation from `@cheesus/contracts`.
-- `@cheesus/contracts` - Built using TypeScript and Zod for validation.
-Contains all the shared DTOs and validation for the API and Frontend.

-## 🤝 Cross Repo communication
-- [ts-rest](https://ts-rest.com/) reads contracts from `@cheesus/contracts` and generates a type safe client for `@cheesus/frontend` while also providing validation and types for `@cheesus/api`.
-  - This allows us to make changes to the API and have immediate feedback in the frontend.
-  - **note**: contract changes require a `yarn build:contracts` currently when there are any changes.

 ## ⛙ CI/CD
 - Github actions is used for CI
 - There is a [workflow](https://github.com/wlee88/cheesus/actions) that runs on every push to `main` branch for the following steps for api and frontend.